Category Archives: Poems

 Eastern Lover

-of Eastern women become home and exile.
+become both home and exile.

-Back then shepherds carried bread and flutes,
+Then shepherds carried bread and flutes,

-literature censured false promises,
+literature exposed empty promises,

 and idealists were the only warriors.

-For the migrated birds, nostalgia is an escape.
+For migrating birds, nostalgia is a refuge.

-I choose to be hopeful and listen to music
+I choose hope and listen to music

-in my backroads travels.
-I dream of reinventing self,
+I dream of reinventing myself, befriending

 Facebooktwittermail